 Meanwhile, 83% of those surveyed are using a fintech payment app or digital wallet at least occasionally to complete transactions.

-But despite all of the advantages that open banking can offer, it does come with questions of standardization and regulations which banks may find burdensome.
+But despite all of the advantages that open banking can offer consumers, it does come with questions of standardization and regulations which banks may find burdensome.

 Are there any regulations tied to open banking?